-➢ simultaneously (compared with the previous three), includes a new relocating loader, and features the POWER spooling facility as a built-in function.
+5425 MULTI-FUNCTION CARD UNIT (MFCU): Combines the functions of a 96-column card reader, punch, collator, and interpreter in a single unit.
+Has two 2000-card feed hoppers and four 600-card radial stackers.
+Cards fed from either or both hoppers can be read, punched, printed, ▷ spooling facility as a built-in function.
 Although DOS/VS can support up to 16 million bytes of virtual storage, most installations will get better overall results by choosing to work within a considerably smaller virtual storage size.
 And, although DOS/VS provides automatic management of main storage allocation, it requires the user to divide the virtual storage space into a maximum of five fixed partitions and predetermine the programs to be executed in each partition.
 Thus, DOS/VS simply shifts the fixed-partition requirement of DOS from real storage into virtual storage-and falls far short of delivering all the promised benefits of virtual-storage operation.
 DOS/VS is scheduled for availability in June 1973.

 OS/VS1 is an extension of OS/MFT that supports virtual storage and includes a few other improvements.
 In the words of one senior IBMer: "VS1's only real advantage is that it lets you run very large jobs you couldn't run before."
 VS1, like MFT, supports up to 15 fixed partitions-except that under VS1 the fixed partitions are in virtual storage rather than real storage.
 The partition sizes can be altered dynamically by the operator.
 As in the case of DOS/VS, most VS1 installations will find it wise to work with a virtual storage size that is considerably smaller than the 16-million-byte maximum.
-VS1 is currently in use in numerous IBM Datacenters and customer field-test locations-but the average time between unscheduled IPL's (i.e., system failures) at this writing is only 18 hours, so it is clear that considerable work remains to be done.
-IBM claims that VS1 is delivering throughput performance equal to or better than that of OS/MFT in most cases.
+VS1 was already in operation at IBM Datacenters and customer field-test locations when IBM announced it in August 1972.
+Though early installations were plagued by numerous unscheduled IPL's (i.e., system failures), IBM claims that VS1 is now delivering throughput performance equal to or better than that of OS/MFT in most cases.

-OS/VS2 is a significantly improved version of OS/MVT.
+OS/VS2 Release 1 is a significantly improved version of OS/MVT.
 In addition to supporting a full 16 million bytes of virtual storage, VS2 can handle up to 63 protected batch user regions or 42 TSO user regions, compared with a maximum of 15 regions for MVT.
-VS2, unlike the smaller IBM operating systems, should enable users to take full advantage of the flexibility that virtual storage promises but the associated cost, in terms of system resources required for the operating system itself, is high.
+VS2, unlike the smaller IBM operating systems, should enable users to take full advantage of the flexibility that virtual storage promises-but the associated cost, in terms of system resources required for the operating system itself, is high.